 Application for Admission.
 An official application for admission to graduate study must be submitted to the graduate office prior to enrollment in graduate courses.
 Additionally, students who have not previously attended Northwestern must apply for university admission through the Registry Office.
-A \$15 application fee is required of first-time students applying for university admission.
-These application forms can be found under the "General Forms" tab on the Graduate Studies webpage (www.nwosu.edu/graduate-studies).
+These application forms can be found under the "General Forms" tab on the Graduate Studies webpage (www.nwosu. edu/graduate-studies).
 Official transcripts (not photocopies) from all colleges/universities previously attended (undergraduate and graduate) must accompany applications.
-Applicants holding teaching certification; until such copies are received, the student will be limited to a maximum enrollment of nine hours of graduate courses.
+Applicants holding teaching certificates or licenses must submit copies of their current teaching certification; until such copies are received, the student will be limited to a maximum enrollment of nine hours of graduate courses.